joey-qytyku/OS-90-i386/docs/README.md

 # Build from Source

-A Unix-like environment
+A Unix-like environment is required.

 The makefile needs to be modified to refference the appropriate toolchain.

-NASM, DOSBox, git, qemu, and make must be installed.
-Once everything is set up, simply type ./Build.sh (chmod +x Build.sh if it does not work).
+The following dependencies are required:

+* NASM
+* DOSBox
+* git
+* qemu
+* make

 # Installation